Ecommerce has changed a lot.

 You need to be well-versed in the latest ecommerce trends, which are often a result of advancements in technology and changes in consumer preferences and behavior.

-In this post, we’ll discuss the top emerging ecommerce trends you should follow in 2019 to beat your competition.
+These are the top emerging ecommerce trends you should follow to beat your competition.

 Ecommerce Trends in 2019

 Trend #1: Dropshipping